davosmith/moodle-checklist/README.txt

 WARNING: This will slow your Moodle site down very slightly.
 However, the difference is unlikely to be noticable.

-You then need to log in as an administrator and tick the 'Allow checklists to automatically update' option on the 'Administration/Modules/Activities/Checklist' page (this is to prevent users from being confused by the option not working when the above changes have not been made).

 You should also disable the cron updates, by changing the following line in 'mod/checklist/autoupdate.php' (it is at the top of the file):
 $CFG->checklist_autoupdate_use_cron = true;
 should be changed to:
 $CFG->checklist_autoupdate_use_cron = false;

 **Usage**